blakgeek/javascript/README.md

     // good
     var val = parseInt(inputValue, 10);
-    ```

-  - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.

-    ```javascript
     // good
-    /**
-     * parseInt was the reason my code was slow.
-     * Bitshifting the String to coerce it to a
-     * Number made it a lot faster.
-     */
-    var val = inputValue >> 0;
+    var val = _.toInt(inputValue);
     ```

+  - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), don't.
+  - Use Grooveshark's custom method _.toInt() instead - it uses bitshifting for performance in the browsers for which it makes a difference.

   - Booleans: